 Dr Amelia Lake

 Dr Amelia A Lake is a dietitian and public health nutritionist.
-Amelia works as a Lecturer in Knowledge Exchange in Public Health at Durham University and is a member of fuse - The Centre for Translational Research.
+Amelia works as an Assistant Professor in Knowledge Exchange in Public Health at Durham University and is a member of fuse - The Centre for Translational Research.
 Her current work is to explore the Obesogenic Environment.
 Amelia has a particular interest in the food environment, the environments of young people, the workplace environment and knowledge exchange.
 Her research involves transdisciplinary collaborations to examine how the environment interacts with individual behaviours.

 Amelia received her first degree from Glasgow Caledonian University and worked in the Health Service before taking up a research post with Newcastle University, where she completed a PhD and held a prestigious NIHR Post-doctoral Fellowship on the topic of Obesogenic Environments.
 One of the outcomes from this fellowship was the publication of a collected volume on Obesogenic Environments.
 Amelia previously worked as Senior Lecturer in Public Health Nutrition at Northumbria University, where in June 2010 she was awarded the Association for the Study of Obesity (ASO) Young Achiever Award for her Obesity research.

 Obesogenic Environments, Food Environments/ Foodscapes, Measuring the Food Environment, Nutrition, Food Choice, Food and Health in the Workplace, Complex Systems, Dietary Change, Behaviour Change, Knowledge Exchange, Intervention Design and Evaluation.

 - Wolfson Blue Skies Award 'Obesity, community nutrition and increasing physical activity: a change in responsibility' 2012